epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         In space, a massive sun has more gravity simply because it is big.
 On YouTube, two "Black Hole" channels (like PewDiePie and T-Series) might share many commenters just because they are famous, not because they are related.
 To find true communities, we had to "level the playing field" by normalizing our edge weights.

         We developed a Similarity Score to penalize the sheer size of a channel, ensuring that a "Galaxy" is formed by genuine audience overlap rather than just popularity.
-        Imagine trying to see stars near the sun — their light is drowned out.
+        Imagine trying to see stars near the sun—their light is drowned out.
 Similarly, mega-channels like PewDiePie overshadow genuine connections.
 Our Similarity Score acts like a solar filter: it dims the giants proportionally to their size, revealing the authentic audience overlaps that define true communities.
     </p>
     <p>
     To see the true shape of the galaxies, we had to apply <strong>Gravitational Shielding</strong>.
 By using our similarity score, we effectively "muted" the blinding light of the Black Holes.
 This allowed us to see the faint, genuine connections between smaller stars that were previously invisible in the glare of the platform's giants.
     </p>

     <details class="math-deep-dive" style="border: 1px solid rgba(139, 92, 246, 0.3); padding: 20px; border-radius: 8px; background-color: rgba(40, 40, 40, 0.6); backdrop-filter: blur(10px); margin: 20px 0; color: #e8e8f0; font-family: '-apple-system', 'BlinkMacSystemFont', 'Segoe UI', Roboto, Helvetica, Arial, sans-serif;">
-    <summary style="font-weight: bold; cursor: pointer; font-size: 1.1em; color: #ffffffff; outline: none;">🧮 The Mathematics of Normalization (Similarity Score)</summary>
+    <summary style="font-weight: bold; cursor: pointer; font-size: 1.1em; color: #ffffffff; outline: none;">📊 The Mathematics of Normalization (Similarity Score)</summary>

     <div class="math-content" style="margin-top: 20px; padding-left: 25px; color: #a0a0c0; border-left: 2px solid rgba(139, 92, 246, 0.3);">
         <p style="margin-bottom: 12px;"><strong style="color: #ffffff;">The Problem:</strong> PewDiePie and T-Series might share 100,000 commenters simply because they each have 100 million subscribers.
 Meanwhile, two niche gaming channels sharing 500 commenters might have a much stronger cultural connection.</p>